cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2.md

 ## Installing palera1n

+::: tip

+If you already have *rootless* palera1n installed and set it up **before April 27th, 2023**, you can ignore this section.

+:::

 In order to install TrollStore and then use meowbrek2, you'll need to first jailbreak with palera1n by following <router-link to="/installing-palera1n">Installing palera1n</router-link>.
 You can return to this page once you have finished installing palera1n.

-::: tip

-If you already have *rootless* palera1n installed, you can ignore this section.

-:::

 ## Installing TrollStore